James McDonald was unable to give the Pittsburgh Pirates the lift they needed.

 Chris Rusin (1-2) notched his first major league victory, allowing two runs in five-plus innings in his fourth career start.

-The Cubs led 4-3 in the sixth before Castro connected after Luis Valbuena walked and Alfonso Soriano was hit by a pitch.
+The Cubs led 4-3 in the sixth before Starlin Castro connected for a three-run homer after Luis Valbuena walked and Alfonso Soriano was hit by a pitch.

-Andrew McCutchen homered in the Pittsburgh seventh, but Cubs reliever Sean Camp tossed a perfect eighth and Carlos Marmol earned his 20th save in 22 chances.
+McCutchen homered in the Pittsburgh seventh, but Cubs reliever Shawn Camp tossed a perfect eighth and Carlos Marmol earned his 20th save in 22 chances.

 The Pirates got an RBI single from Pedro Alvarez in the fifth and closed within a run in the sixth.